 I like Hilton hotels.
-And 13 Hilton locations have the Five Feet to Fitness program that provides in-room workout equipment, an exercise bike, and a monitor with hundreds of custom-designed classes and routines.
+13 Hilton locations have the Five Feet to Fitness program that provides in-room workout equipment, an exercise bike and a monitor with hundreds of custom-designed classes and routines.

 You have to specifically request a room with these amenities.
 If you’re passing through a city where this program is available, give it a try!
 You won’t have to leave your room to stay on top of your workouts.

-If you like Hilton hotels, paying with the Hilton Honors American Express Ascend Card will help your Hilton points balance grow so you can stay for free.
-And you’ll get Gold elite status, which comes with free breakfast at nearly every Hilton hotel.
+If you like Hilton hotels, paying with the Hilton Honors American Express Surpass® Card will help your Hilton points balance grow so you can stay for free.
+You’ll even receive Gold elite status, which comes with free breakfast at nearly every Hilton hotel.

 You can reserve free rooms at these hotels with points earned from The World Of Hyatt Credit Card, which also comes with a free night certificate each card anniversary, valid at a Hyatt Category 1 through 4 hotel.

 At TRYP by Wyndham hotels, you can specifically request a Fitness Room, which comes with an elliptical, bike, or treadmill, and an exercise mat.